 What Does Acts 2:2 Mean?

-Acts 2:2 describes a sudden, powerful sound from heaven, like a rushing wind, that filled the house where the believers were gathered.
-This marked the arrival of the Holy Spirit, a turning point in the story of the early church, showing that God was doing something new and powerful among His people.
+Acts 2:2 describes a powerful moment when a sound like a mighty rushing wind came from heaven and filled the house where the believers were gathered.
+It was not merely noise; it was the arrival of God’s Holy Spirit, as Jesus promised in Acts 1:8.
+It marked the birth of the Church and showed that God was now moving in a bold, new way among His people.

 Acts 2:2